 Not everyone knows all the car insurance terms and lingo.
-As a matter of fact, probably a good chunk of people have no idea what coverage they have on their vehicle right now.
+As a matter of fact, probably a good chunk of people have no idea what type of coverage they have on their vehicle right now.

-Basic car insurance coverage is often referred to as whatever the state forces you to purchase.
-Plan on buying a policy with Personal Liability and, depending on in which state you reside, PIP coverage and Uninsured Motorist.
+Basic car insurance coverage is often whatever the state forces you to purchase.
+Plan on buying a policy with personal liability coverage and, depending on which state you reside in, PIP coverage and uninsured motorist.

 Personal Liability Insurance

 The foundation of all car insurance policies is personal liability coverage.
-This is what protects you when you injure someone in a car accident or damage their car or property.
+That is what protects you if you injure someone in a car accident or damage their car or property.
 The minimum coverage required is determined by each state.
-But many insurance agents say the state minimum liability limits are really not enough.
+Many insurance agents say that the state's minimum liability limits are really not enough, though.
 Preferred limits of liability are 100/300/100.

 How Does It Work?

 The coverage you select is the maximum allowed to pay out.
-What comes as a surprise to many people is liability coverage does not apply to you.
+What comes as a surprise to many people is that liability coverage does not apply to them.
 Liability coverage is primarily to protect the insured from potential costly lawsuits that can arise from an auto accident.
-A secondary benefit would be protecting other drivers for losses relating to their vehicle and health.
+A secondary benefit would be to protect other drivers for losses relating to their vehicle and health.

 Three coverage limits are listed on a typical personal liability car insurance policy.
-All three are often listed together as three numbers separated by slashes with no other pertinent information describing the coverage.
+They are often listed together as three numbers separated by slashes, with no other pertinent information describing the coverage.

 Example Liability Limits 100,000/300,000/100,000 or 100/300/100

 - Bodily Injury Liability Limit Per Person: The first limit listed in the example is $100,000.
 The dollar amount is the maximum your policy will pay out to a single person injured in an accident you caused.

 - Bodily Injury Liability Limit Per Accident: The second limit listed in the example is $300,000.
-This is the maximum amount of money which can be paid out per accident.
-So multiple people would have to be injured in order for more than the 100,000 to payout.
-Multiple serious injuries could max out a low limit fast.
-This is a key factor in why state minimum car insurance limits are too low.
+That is the maximum amount of money that can be paid out per accident.
+Multiple people would have to be injured in order for more than the $100,000 to pay out.
+Multiple serious injuries could max out a low limit quickly.
+That is a key factor in why state minimum car insurance limits are too low.